-- The Big Thunder Mountain Railroad ride in the Disney Theme Parks is built around this trope.
+- Big Thunder Mountain Railroad at the Disney Theme Parks is built around this trope.
 Indeed, this is a not-uncommon type of roller coaster.

 - Cedar Point's Cedar Creek Mine Ride is actually one of the tamer coasters at the park, and favored by riders who aren't quite up to Millennium Force or Top Thrill Dragster.